 Clark Williams, as Tommy, is more serious and less boyishly enthusiastic than Maurice Murphy’s version of the character in the first serial, but such maturation seems like a logical growth of the character–although it also makes Williams seem blander than his predecessor in the part.
 He’s likably chipper and suitably heroic, but most of his scenes are stolen by his more colorful co-star Noah Beery Jr., the only major returning cast member from the first serial.
 While Beery’s character also seems more mature and less naïve this time out, he’s still memorably quirky, drawlingly delivering comedic lines and utilizing some very funny facial expressions.

 The lovely Jean Rogers is enchanting as Betty Lou, delivering her lines with appealing vivacity and displaying both warmth and spunky energy throughout.
-Secondary heroine Delphine Drew has less screen time as Dolores Casmetto, but is very pretty and delivers a likable low-key performance; her interactions with Beery are especially enjoyable.
+However, attractive and likable as she is, she rarely seems like the same character as Patricia Farr’s Betty Lou in the first Tailspin Tommy serial; Farr’s Betty was a wryly down-to-earth and at times almost cynical working-girl, while Rogers comes off as an upper-class debutante.
+Secondary heroine Delphine Drew, as Dolores Casmetto, has less screen time than Rogers, but is very pretty and delivers a likable low-key performance; her interactions with Beery are especially enjoyable.
 Former silent star Bryant Washburn, as Rogers’ dapper and businesslike uncle, has prominent billing but virtually nothing to do.
 Harry Worth, usually a slickly heartless villain, plays surprisingly well against type as Drew’s father, giving his character both fatherly affability and a refined patrician graciousness.

 James Burtis provides some fine comic relief as the wily Irish reporter McGuire, affecting an amusing empty-headedness when acting as Manuel’s cook but displaying considerable shrewdness behind the villains’ backs.
 Paul Ellis is also excellent as the double-dealing Garcia, suave and charming enough to deceive the good guys but always crafty-seeming enough to convey his true nature to the audience; he capably carries the bulk of the serial’s active villainy.
 Pat J. O’Brien (not the Warner Brothers actor) enters the action late as veteran flyer Milt Howe and combines cheerfulness and tough determination in proper measures–although he comes off as a little too talkative and outgoing to entirely match with Grant Withers’ laconic version of the character in the first serial.